 Different chemical states of the same element often have characteristic spectral features that are sensitive to the types of chemical bonds present.
 Imaging with such features produces chemical maps (as opposed to elemental maps).

 A spectrum image can be considered a data cube where each spatial point on one face of the cube projects down as an energy loss spectrum in the third dimension.
 Having a data cube has the advantage of allowing a full spectral analysis of each data point to be performed.
-This gives greater confidence in rejecting artefacts and allows processing decisions to be made and updated after the data has been acquired.
+This gives greater confidence in rejecting artifacts and allows processing decisions to be made and updated after the data has been acquired.
 The SI data cube can be acquired by scanning a focused probe over the sample in the scanning transmission electron microscope (STEM) to create a STEM SI; or use EFTEM to acquire images over a narrow band of energies to fill the spectrum image slice-by-slice to create an EFTEM SI.

 Attain a STEM SI dataset by stepping a focused electron probe from one pixel to the next, while you obtain a spectrum at each pixel.
-The spectrum image data cube is filled one spectrum column at a time.
+The spectrum image data cube is filled with one spectrum column at a time.
 STEM allows collecting any combination of signals (e.g., EELS, x-ray, and cathodoluminescence (CL) spectra) simultaneously.
 Acquiring the STEM image signal simultaneously permits spatial drift correction during acquisition.

 When you utilize EFTEM to acquire a spectrum image (EFTEM SI), the energy filter is set to acquire an image that contains a narrow range of energies.
-The spectrum image data cube is filled one energy plane at a time.
+The spectrum image data cube is filled with one energy plane at a time.